Schizophrenia

 • Risk assessment

-• A very small proportion of patients pose a risk to others
+• A very small proportion of patients poses a risk to others

 • Some symptoms that may increase risk: